 Once you get to Calayo Beach, it’s easy to find boat operators to take you for transfer and/or island hopping.
 You can also search in Facebook for boat operators.

-Here are other miscellaneous fees:
+Aside from the island hopping expenses, here are other miscellaneous fees:

 - Environmental fee in Calayo Beach – P20